“I want to quit ministry.”

 I would find it impossible to live a steady as she goes, meandering type of life.
 I need to feel that I am making a significant difference and that my contribution matters.

-I realize that not everyone is wired this way so I don’t expect everyone to relate to this aspect of my ministry life.
+I don’t expect everyone to relate to this aspect of my ministry life because we are all wired in different ways.

 But for me I couldn’t do a 9 to 5 job for decades, retire and quietly see out my days.
 For some people, that’s a dream.
 For me, it’d be a nightmare.